celestiaorg/celestia-app/docs/architecture/adr-014-versioned-namespaces.md

 Pros

-- This proposal preserves backwards compatibility with roll-ups that want to continue reading/writing to their 8 byte namespace ID.
+- This proposal preserves backwards compatibility with roll-ups that want to continue using the previous set of non-interactive default rules.
-- Unlike Option C, roll-ups don’t need to migrate to a new namespace ID in order to adopt new share version formats.

 Cons

 - Old nodes won’t be able to parse the namespaces with a leading `1` byte so this is a breaking change that forces a hard-fork at an upgrade height.

-Notes

-- Additional changes are necessary to support shares with different namespace ID lengths in the same data square.
-In particular, it may be necessary to restrict a row in the NMT to contain only namespaces of the same length.

 ### Option B: `Namespace Version | Namespace Length | Namespace ID`

 Another approach is to prefix a namespace ID with the version and length of the namespace ID.
-This schema has the benefit that parsers can support the use case in the previous scenario (changing from a namespace length of 8 bytes to 32 bytes) without a version bump (and corresponding implementation change).
+This schema has the benefit that parsers can support the use case of changing from a namespace length of 8 bytes to 32 bytes without a version bump (and corresponding implementation change).

 | Field | Number of bytes | Description |
 | --- | --- | --- |
 | Namespace Version | 1 | the version of the namespace ID |
 | Namespace Length | 1 | the number of bytes that the namespace occupies encoded as a big-endian uint8 |
 | Namespace ID | * (based on the previous field) | namespace ID of the share |

-In this scenario namespace version may be incremented to signal a breaking change (e.g. a change to the non-interactive default rules where we preserve old rules for version `0` namespaces)

 ```go
 optionB := []byte{